 Seedless vascular plants are beneficial in the ecosystem in providing food resources to animals and humans.
 Below are the benefits provided by the seedless vascular plants with respect to their phylum:

 Phylum Lycophyta constitutes 1000 species, including club mosses, spike mosses, fern-like plants (Lycopodiums and Selagineums), and quillworts.
 These plants are relatively small and found in tropical areas with a wide range of habitats.
 Only one kind of spore is produced by these plants that grow into a gametophyte (bisexual).
 The fossils of these plants become the component of coal and prevent erosion.

 The phylum only includes a single genus named equisetum.
 These plants are found near water with jointed stems and leaves in whorls.
-These plants produce spores in strobili (formed on fertile shoots) with photosynthetic gametophyte.
+These plants produce spores in strobili (formed on fertile shoots) with photosynthetic gametophytes.

 The stems of such plants contain silica that helps in washing or cleaning of pots, pans, and scoring.

 A wide seedless vascular plant phylum Pteridophyta that consists of 15000 species.
 These plants are common and abundant throughout the world.
-The ferns are homosporous with photosynthetic gametophyte.
+The ferns are homosporous with photosynthetic gametophytes.
 Moreover, ecologically, the ferns are considered to provide several benefits: